 In 2018 the company bought TunnelBear, a Canadian firm that provides public VPN services meant to protect data and add extra security for consumers connecting to public Wi-Fi networks.

 The previous year it purchased Skyhigh Networks, which develops security applications for cloud computing.
 Skyhigh's cloud access security broker (CASB) offerings strengthen McAfee's security portfolio.
-The price of the deal was not disclosed.

 Santa Clara, CA 95054-1838

 Phone: 1 (888) 847-8766

 President: Michael P. DeCesare